 At Janssen, we are aligned to these goals, and we are working across our operations to improve our environmental footprint.
-Today, over half of Johnson & Johnson’s global electricity use comes from renewable sources, and in 2021, the company completed multiple deals for renewable electricity in North America and Europe that are expected to take us to the equivalent of 100% renewable electricity for all of our operations in the United States, Canada and Europe, including all Janssen facilities in these markets.
+Today, over 65% of Johnson & Johnson’s global electricity use comes from renewable sources.
+We have built more than 50 on-site renewable energy systems on properties in 20 countries and have executed 15 contracts for off-site renewable electricity procurement.
+We recently announced that we are producing or procuring the equivalent of 100% renewable electricity for our European operations*.
+Additionally, we have completed multiple deals that are expected to bring us to 100% renewable electricity for our operations in the United States, Canada and Brazil.
+These accomplishments include all Janssen facilities in these markets.

 Through energy efficiency projects, renewable electricity and the deployment of new technologies, we are improving the environmental footprint of our operations.
 We are also advancing innovations in our facilities and our supply chain to conserve and protect water and to rethink waste as a catalyst for innovation.

 - Our Janssen Sciences Cork, Ireland facility is home to one of four wind turbines at Johnson & Johnson locations in Ireland.
 In 2022, the site was also recognized by the World Economic Forum with a Sustainability Lighthouse designation, a community of world-leading manufacturing facilities and supply chains using Fourth Industrial Revolution technologies to increase operational performance and environmental sustainability.